EHTJulia/ScatteringOptics.jl/docs/src/diffractive.md

 This page describes how to simulate diffractive scattering.

 ## Loading your image
 Here, we use an example image in [`eht-imaging`](https://github.com/achael/eht-imaging).
-Data can be downloaded from <a href="data/jason_mad_eofn.fits" target="_blank">here</a>.
+Data can be downloaded from [here](data/jason_mad_eofn.fits) (please open in a new window. otherwise you will get 404 error).
 This is a general relativistic magnetohydrodynamic (GRMHD) model of the magnetic arrestic disk originally from [Dexter et al. 2014](https://ui.adsabs.harvard.edu/abs/2014IAUS..303..298D).

 ```@example 1
 using CairoMakie